project-rig/rig/docs/source/circuit_sim_tutorial/04_circuit_simulation_proof_of_concept/README.rst

 Next we send the 'sync0' signal using :py:meth:`~rig.machine_control.MachineController.send_signal` which causes all application kernels to start running.
-After 64 ms all of the applications should terminate have terminated and we wait for them to exit using :py:meth:`~rig.machine_control.MachineController.wait_for_cores_to_reach_state`.
+After 64 ms all of the applications should terminate and we wait for them to exit using :py:meth:`~rig.machine_control.MachineController.wait_for_cores_to_reach_state`.

 .. literalinclude:: circuit_simulator_proof.py